Teesside Airport railway station: Facilities

-The station has two platforms, with very basic amenities.
-There is a waiting shelter on the former Middlesbrough-bound platform, which is no longer accessible using the metal footbridge.
-There is step-free access to the Darlington-bound platform.
+The station has one platform for Darlington-bound trains, with very basic amenities.
+There is step-free access to the platform.

 Services

-As of the May 2021 timetable change, the station was served by a once-weekly westbound service on a Sunday, between Hartlepool and Darlington.Services were operated by Northern Trains.
+As of the May 2021 timetable change, the station was served by a once-weekly westbound service on a Sunday, between Hartlepool and Darlington.
+Services were operated by Northern Trains.

 The 1986 British Rail timetable shows that the station was served by an hourly service, which operated seven days a week.
 However, since the early 1990s, the station has received only a bare minimum parliamentary service, to avoid the need for formal closure proceedings.